 The save the date is a relatively modern invention (early 20th century, that is), but your guests don’t need to know that.
 Find classic save the dates that bring the timelessly lovely traditions of wedding stationery to your ceremony’s first mailing.
 Start the celebration with stately typography and architectural borders or opt for more romantic flourishes.
 Calligraphy and scripted type illuminate your message of love with handsome detail.
-Keep another wedding tradition in mind and consider opting for fine paper save the dates with the expressively tactile finish of thermography, engraving, or letterpress printing.
 Once you choose a save the date that suits your ceremony, use our online design tool to customize the final details.

-Our collection includes save the dates from wedding aficionados like Vera Wang and stationers like Crane & Co. in case you’re in need of any additional expertise.
+Our collection includes save the dates from wedding aficionados like Vera Wang and stationers like Bernard Maisner in case you’re in need of any additional expertise.
 If you’d prefer a bit more hands-on assistance, our Personal Design Services team is here to guide you through every step of planning your wedding stationery.
-Whether it’s making a few tweaks to an existing design’s color scheme, adding artwork from your collection, or having us develop custom monograms and illustrations, we’ll make every part of your ceremony singular—from the save the date to the thank you notes.
+Whether it’s making a few tweaks to an existing design’s color scheme, adding artwork from your collection, incorporating translated or foreign special characters, or having us develop custom watercolor illustrations, we’ll make every part of your ceremony singular—from the save the date to the thank you notes.